ucsf-ckm/moodle-block_massaction/README.txt

-This is the Mass Actions block for Moodle 3.2 and up.
+This is the Mass Actions block for Moodle 3.2.

 Created at University of Minnesota by the Custom Solutions team.